vimpunk/mio/README.md

     // Or map using the constructor, which throws a std::error_code upon failure. try {
+        const auto page_size = mio::page_size();
         mio::mmap_sink mmap3("another/path/to/file", offset_type(4096), length_type(4096));
         // ...
     } catch(const std::error_code& error) {
         return handle_error(error);
     }

+    // mio exposes an interface that abstracts away memory as a string, so it is
+    // possible to create mmap objects that have custom underlying character types: using wmmap_source = mio::basic_mmap_source<wchar_t>;
 }
 ```